Occupational Illness & Injury in Pennsylvania

 - 3% of accidents hurt workers ages 16-19 years old;

 - 18% of accidents injure employees between the ages of 24 and 34;

 - 18% of incidents hurt workers ages 35-44; and

 - 7% of injured workers are over the age of 65.

 If you suffer an injury at work, even a minor injury, you need to seek medical attention immediately.
 Sometimes what seems like a slight injury can develop over time into a much larger medical issue.
 After seeking medical attention, submit an incident report at work and report the accident to your supervisor.
 It is important to formally document the incident as soon as possible.
 In Pennsylvania, you must submit your incident report within 120 days of the accident, but recommend filing the report as soon as possible, within 3 days if you can.

-If you need a highly experienced workers’ compensation attorney, contact Munley Law today.
-When you work with Munley Law, you don’t just get a lawyer, you get a firm.
-Our attorneys work together as a team to provide you the insight and experience of all our attorneys.
-We are highly-skilled and have a reputation for working hard to protect your rights and ensure you receive the compensation you deserve in your worker’s comp case.
+If you need a highly experienced workers’ compensation attorney, contact Munley Law Personal Injury Attorneys today.
+When you work with Munley Law Personal Injury Attorneys, you don’t just get a lawyer, you get a firm.
+Our attorneys work together as a team to provide you with the insight and experience of all our attorneys.
+We are highly skilled and have a reputation for working hard to protect your rights and ensure you receive the compensation you deserve in your worker’s comp case.
 Our mission is to help injured victims.
 And you don’t pay us until we get money for you for your occupational injury or illness.
 Call us today at 844-303-7321 or email us to speak with a skilled workers’ comp lawyer for a FREE case evaluation.